jboss-fuse/quickstarts/cbr/README.md

 * how to build and deploy a Fuse Application Bundle (FAB) in JBoss Fuse
 * how to use the CBR enterprise integration pattern

+For more information see:

+* http://www.enterpriseintegrationpatterns.com/ContentBasedRouter.html for more information about the CBR EIP
+* https://access.redhat.com/knowledge/docs/JBoss_Fuse/ for more information about using JBoss Fuse

 Note: Extra steps, like use of Camel VM Component, need to be taken when accessing Camel Routes in different Camel Contexts, and in different OSGi bundles, as you are dealing with classes in different ClassLoaders.